Teddy Buckets: New Mexico State upsets UConn 70-63 in NCAA

 The 6-foot-6 junior drove hard to the basket and scooped it home while drawing a foul.
 He popped off the floor and ran over to the sideline to flex for the Aggies’ fans before completing the three-point play for a 66-60 lead with 27 seconds left.

+“The types of shots that he hits, some of them were unguardable,” UConn coach Dan Hurley said.

-The Western Athletic Conference champions followed the tournament’s first 5-12 upset onto the floor at KeyBank Center.
-After Richmond eliminated Big Ten champion Iowa, New Mexico State asserted itself in the first half against UConn from the Big East.
+The Western Athletic Conference champions followed the tournament’s first 5-12 upset onto the floor.
+After Richmond eliminated Big Ten champion Iowa, New Mexico State asserted itself against the Huskies from the Big East.

 The West Virginia (and Wichita State, Nebraska and junior college) transfer made a bunch of them against UConn after starting the game 0 for 6.